DataLab-Platform/Sigima/README.md

 - `sigima.obj`: defines the object model for signals and images.
 - `sigima.computation`: provides high-level processing functions that operate directly on `SignalObj` and `ImageObj` instances.
 - `sigima.io`: handles input/output operations (CSV files, image formats, etc.) for signals and images.
-- `sigima.algorithms`: contains **low-level, NumPy-based functions** that implement the core logic behind many processing routines.
+- `sigima.tools`: contains **low-level, NumPy-based functions** that implement the core logic behind many processing routines.

 This structure supports a **layered programming model**:

 - Developers can use `computation` to process full signal/image objects in an object-oriented manner.
-- Or they can directly use `algorithms` to process raw NumPy arrays — for instance, in custom tools or when integrating Sigima into other projects.
+- Or they can directly use `tools` to process raw NumPy arrays — for instance, in custom tools or when integrating Sigima into other projects.

-> ⚠️ `sigima.algorithms` is not intended as a general-purpose NumPy extension.
+> ⚠️ `sigima.tools` is not intended as a general-purpose NumPy extension.
 Its purpose is to **fill in the gaps** of common scientific libraries (NumPy, SciPy, scikit-image, etc.), offering consistent tools for signal/image processing in the context of Sigima and similar projects.

 ---